UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
-          The VP for Externals has the responsibility of being **the face of the organization** and **ensuring a good rapport to our dear partners and sponsors**, both long-term and short-term.
+          The VP for Externals has the responsibility of being the **face of the organization** and **ensuring a good rapport with our dear partners and sponsors**, both long-term and short-term.
 The VP works closely with departments that have major events and projects.

-          This includes **preparing sponsorship & media partnership packages**, **emailing partners**, **assuring fulfillment of terms in partnerships**, and **settling** **MoAs** with the organization or corporation partners in person.
+          This includes **preparing sponsorship and media partnership packages**, **emailing partners**, **assuring fulfillment of terms in partnerships**, and **settling MoAs** with the organization or corporation partners in person.

+          Additionally, the VP for Externals is in charge of **creating strategies for bettering relationships with current and former partners** as well as **expanding the UX Society networks** and devising better channels for long-term engagement.

           They should have **prior** **experience** in the creation of MoAs, as well as sponsorship and partnership packages.
-The VP should also **create a system** to efficiently track the partnerships and sponsorships ongoing for the organization, and **foster the development and skillsets** of the AVPs of Sponsorships and Partnerships.
+The VP should also **create** **a** **system** to efficiently track the partnerships and sponsorships ongoing for the organization, and **foster the development and skillsets** of the AVPs of Sponsorships and Partnerships.